 Charting a new course for pancreatic disease Learn more

 The Brenden-Colson Center for Pancreatic Care is a patient centric hub for clinical and research programs that focus on three main areas essential for alleviating suffering from pancreatic diseases: Early Detection, Advanced Therapy, and Quality of Life.
-The heart of the program is a close collaboration among five program leaders in a "center-without-walls" that connects clinical activities to laboratory research.
+The heart of the program is a close collaboration among seven program leaders in a "center-without-walls" that connects clinical activities to laboratory research.

 The Center is led by Co-Directors Brett C. Sheppard, M.D., who links his surgical care to the Center's research, and Rosalie C. Sears, Ph.D., who designs and oversees the basic science programs and collaborations.
-Stellar OHSU researchers Lisa M. Coussens, Ph.D., Emek Demir, Ph.D., Joe W. Gray, Ph.D, and Daniel L. Marks, M.D., Ph.D., along with oncologist Charles Lopez, M.D, Ph.D., lead team projects that advance the search for new detection methods, move promising new stand-alone and combination therapies into the clinical trials pipeline, and search for novel therapies to enhance quality of life.
+Stellar OHSU researchers Lisa M. Coussens, Ph.D., Emek Demir, Ph.D., Joe W. Gray, Ph.D, and Daniel L. Marks, M.D., Ph.D. along with oncologist Charles Lopez, M.D, Ph.D., lead team projects that advance the search for early detection methods, move promising new stand-alone and combination therapies into the clinical trials pipeline,and search for novel ways to enhance quality of life.